 Discussion:

-This comment is related to the content carried in HE Beacon and legacy Beacon.
+This comment is related to the content carried in ER Beacon and legacy Beacon.

 Agree with comments in principle.
 The current text needs to be clarified.

 In general, a Beacon frame should carry the enough information about the BSS for STAs to associate with the AP and other information like DTIM.
-As the “HE dual Beacon” in the discussion is changed to “HE Beacon”, the HE Beacon may have its own BSSID and form an HE BSS separated from BSS specified by non-HT Beacon.
-HE BSS operation is independent from the operation of BSS formed by non-HT Beacon.
-Therefore it is not necessary to restrict the content carried in HE Beacon frame.
+As the “HE dual Beacon” in the discussion is changed to “ER Beacon”, the ER Beacon may have its own BSSID and form an ER BSS separated from BSS specified by non-HT Beacon.
+ER BSS operation is independent from the operation of BSS formed by non-HT Beacon.
+Therefore it is not necessary to restrict the content carried in ER Beacon frame.
 In addition, as the content in Beacon frame is controlled by the AP through configuration and scheduling, there is no need to specify the content in the Beacon frame in the spec.
 The related text should be removed from the spec.

 Proposed Resolution: